StadynR/HAR-imu-photogrammetry/README.md

 # Human Action Recognition Using IMU and Photogrammetry Data
-This repository contains the data used in the paper ---, including the notebooks used for training and testing.
+This repository contains the data used in the paper **Accuracy Comparison of CNN, LSTM, and Transformer for Activity Recognition Using IMU and Visual Markers**, including the notebooks used for training and testing.

 ## Datasets